If you’re looking for a secluded beach that also has incredible views along the Western coastline and Manukau Harbour, Whatipū has it all.

 ACCOMODATION

 If you are wanting to extend your stay past just visiting a day in Whatipū, there is a campground, bach and lodge that are all located close to the beach.
-In summer I would recommend to book in advance as especially in weekends, it fills up fast.
+In summer definitely book in advance as especially in weekends, it fills up fast.

-For all the information you need for bookings click here.
+For all the information you need for bookings click to go through to the Whatipū Lodge.

 In this post we have covered why you should discover Whatipū in the Waitākere Ranges.
 Despite its remote location I would highly suggest the journey as it offers scenic drives and at the end, a beautiful beach among many other charms.
 Omanawanui Track, stunning sunsets and intriguing caves being some of them.
 It’s pretty clear that Whatipū is a hidden gem and promises a great day adventure.